UniJEPA: Enhancing Robot Policy via Unified Continuous and Discrete Representation Learning: Experiment

 \section{Experiment}

-To comprehensively evaluate our proposed method, UniCoD, we conduct extensive experiments across two simulation benchmarks and on two distinct real-world robotic platforms.
-Our experiments are designed to assess the performance of UniCoD and validate the effectiveness of our proposed modules.
+To comprehensively evaluate our proposed method, UniJEPA, we conduct extensive experiments across two simulation benchmarks and on two distinct real-world robotic platforms.
+Our experiments are designed to assess the performance of UniJEPA and validate the effectiveness of our proposed modules and training scheme.